 The Ajazz K870T is a keyboard that’s absolutely packed with desired features such as Bluetooth connectivity and RGB lighting.

-In a more compact yet efficient TKL layout, this board delivers many features that cannot be found on many boards in this price range.
+In a more compact, efficient TKL layout, this keyboard delivers many features that you won’t find on many competitors in its price range.

-The K870T provides the sought-after features of a scroll wheel, additional PBT keycaps, RGB lighting, and Windows/Mac compatibility all for a consumer-friendly price.
+The K870T provides the sought-after features of a scroll wheel, additional PBT keycaps, RGB lighting, and Windows/Mac compatibility all at a decent price point.

-The main downsides are the cheap feel, switches from an unknown company, and the use of ABS keycaps.
+The main downsides to the K870T are the cheap feel, switches from an unknown company, and the use of ABS keycaps.

-If you want a board with a lot of functionality but at a lower price point, then this board is a solid option to consider.
+If you want a board with a lot of functionality at a lower price point, then this keyboard is a solid option.

 You can find the Ajazz K870T on Amazon.